mariobox/Hugo-Source/content/post/gitflow.md

 * Go to Github and follow the instructions to fork the repository to your profile.

-* If you want to call the repository something else, just rename as you want.
+* If you want to call the repository something else, just rename it as you want.

 * Finally, clone the repository to your local computer by going back to the terminal and typing <code>git clone [URL OF THE REPOSITORY]</code>.